Quadrifolium/OriginalPlanOnWeibo/_posts/Original Plan/2017-05-09-original-plan.md

   <a href="http://weibo.com/5626539553/F2moxb2yx">2017-05-09 22:48</a>
 </div>

 We are grateful for your companionship on the road.
-More wonderful moments will be shown on *Music Club Jottings*, please focus on us! :heart::heart::heart:
+More wonderful moments will be shown on *Music Club Jottings*, please focus on us! :heart:×3

 <!-- more -->